ClouDesire/docusaurus/docs/vdc-vcloud-director.md

 ## Prepaid pricing model

-In *prepaid* plans, customer selects how many CPU cores, GB of memory, GB of disk space and IP addresses want to buy.
+In *prepaid* plans, customer selects how many CPU cores, GB of memory, GB of disk space and IP addresses he wants to buy.
 In this case, project quotas are automatically setup to ensure that the customer will not acquire too many resources.